About Us

 Non-Resident Nepali (NRN) is a term that refers to a person of Nepalese origin who resides in a foreign country after acquiring the citizenship of that country, or a Nepalese citizen who resides in a foreign country for at least two years for any profession, occupation, business or employment.
 NRN laws in Nepal are the legal provisions that regulate the rights and obligations of NRNs in relation to Nepal.

-What are the requirements for court marriage in Nepal?
+What are the benefits of court marriage in Nepal?

-What are the requirements for court marriage in Nepal?
+What are the benefits of court marriage in Nepal?

 Chat on WhatsApp